yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/datasources/rest.md

 3. Choose which Tyk REST API you want to attach
 4. Provide data source name, endpoint and method to be used.
 Optionally you can add headers information and configure field mapping

-{{< img src="/img/dashboard/udg/datasources/rest-internal-fields.png" alt="InternalRESTdetail" >}}
+{{< img src="/img/dashboard/udg/datasources/tyk-rest-datasource.png" alt="InternalRESTdetail" >}}

-5. Click *SAVE* button to persist the configuration and generate a REST resolver, which will resolve this field at runtime.
+5. Click the *Save & Update API* button to persist the configuration and generate a REST resolver, to resolve this field at runtime.

 Once done the field you just configured will show information about data source type and name: